Holy See–United States relations: 1984–present

 The United States and the Holy See announced the establishment of diplomatic relations on January 10, 1984.
 In sharp contrast to the long record of strong domestic opposition, this time there was very little opposition from Congress, the courts, and Protestant groups.
 On March 7, 1984, the Senate confirmed William A. Wilson as the first U.S. ambassador to the Holy See.
 Ambassador Wilson had been President Reagan's personal envoy to the Pope since 1981.
 The Holy See named Archbishop Pio Laghi as the first Apostolic Nuncio (equivalent to ambassador) of the Holy See to the U.S. Archbishop Laghi had been Pope John Paul II's apostolic delegate to the Catholic Church in the United States since 1980.
-Relations between President Ronald Reagan and Pope John Paul II were close especially because of their shared anti-communism and keen interest in forcing the Soviets out of Poland.
+Relations between Ronald Reagan and Pope John Paul II were close especially because of their shared anti-communism and keen interest in forcing the Soviets out of Poland.

 Also, the two men forged a common bond over having survived assassination attempts just six weeks apart in the spring of 1981.
+Recent research has confirmed that the exchange between high-ranking staff of the two administration was extraordinarily frequent and cordial during this era.

+After a general decline of the intensity of relations during the 1990s, and following the September 11 attacks and the beginning of the US War on Terror from 2001, the Vatican has been critical of the war on terrorism in general, and particularly critical of the Iraq War.
+However, some high-ranking representatives of the Vatican, including Cardinal Ratzinger (later elected Pope Benedict XVI in 2005), supported a re-election of George W. Bush - although his opponent in the presidential race, John Kerry, was one of only three Catholic presidential candidates in U.S. history.